 Knotweed Control Services We Offer

 We offer Knotweed Control and Removal Services in Dublin and throughout Ireland.
-Knotweed as an invasive species must be managed by experienced professional experts.
-For a tailored quote or for more information contact 0851699 592 or email
+Japanese Knotweed as a high invasive plant species must be managed by experienced professional experts.
+For a tailored quote or for more information contact 085 1699 592 or email

 Japanese Knotweed causing problems around Ireland.

 Japanese Knotweed invasive plant species are spreading and causing problems in our local rivers and streams, in gardens, and roadsides and also on construction/development sites.

 As Irelands leading Japanese Knotweed removal experts, we specialize in the management and control of knotweed plant species.

 From general help and advice to understanding the damage that Japanese Knotweed plants can do.
 Our website is here to guide you through your Knotweed problem.
 We can advise and offer the Japanese knotweed removal and treatment solutions available to control the issue.